leuville/leuville-arduino-lmic-easy/README.md

  1. a callback set on button connected to A0 pin.
 This callback sends a "CLICK" message each time the button is pressed.
  2. a timer to send a "TIMEOUT" message each 5 mn
- 3. a stanby mode feature
+ 3. a standby mode feature

  ## Example 2: TestProtobufEndnode.ino
 This example shows how to serialize/deserialize LoRaWAN messages with ProtocolBuffer.